 - 1. Reminder The student is given a reminder of the expected behaviour, as outlined in the ARISE Matrix.
 This may be as simple as "Hey (name), remember at Suncoast we demonstrate A Love of Learning by staying on task and not distracting others".
 If the student continues to make poor choices, they progress to Step 2. - 2.
 Redirect and reteach The teacher reteaches the required expectation and ensures that the student fully understands what is required of him/her.
 For example, the teacher may say "(name), to stay on task you need to stop trying to take (other person's) book.
 S/he is unable to work whilst you are doing this and so are you.
 You need to sit in your own seat and keep your hands to yourself.
 Is there anything I can do to assist you to do this?"
 If the student continues to make poor choices, they progress to Step 3. - 3.
 Relocation The student is moved to a new space in the classroom or given time out.
 For example, the teacher may say, "Hey (name), you are clearly struggling to show "a love of learning" so I am going to help you.
 Please move to this table so that you and others can get on with the assigned work."
 If the behaviour persists, the student progresses to Step 4. - 4.
 Removal and reflection The student is removed to a Buddy classroom and is required to fill in a Reflection Sheet.
 This is sent home for parent perusal.
 On return to the classroom, the teacher meets with the student to review the reflection sheet and discuss the student's choices.
 Following this, an in-class, jointly constructed, consequence is given.
 The tone of this meeting is restorative and future focussed.
 The teacher records the behaviour in SEQTA and the reflection sheet is also uploaded prior to being sent home for parental signature.
 If behaviour persists, the student progresses to Step 5. - 5.
-Referral The Teacher completes a Behaviour Referral Form (See Appendix 4) and the student is referred either to the Coordinator, the Deputy Head of Primary or the Head of Primary.
+Referral The Teacher completes a SEQTA entry, listing the details of the misdemeanour and ticks the "Follow Up required" box.
+This alerts the Coordinator, the Deputy Head of Primary or the Head of Primary who will then meet with the student.
 At this step, the student's parents usually will be contacted.
 If the undesirable behaviour is persistent and jeopardizes the ongoing learning or wellbeing of other students, the child may be placed on a Classroom Behaviour Management Plan.
 This is devised in consultation with the class room teacher and parents are notified of this arrangement.